SoyibjonBoymatov/python_lessons/README.md

 # python_lessons
-Lessons related to python is collected in this file
+Lessons related to python are collected in this file